Occupational Therapy Assistant

 Program Outcomes

-Program Outcomes: The total number of graduates from the Cape Fear Community College Occupational Therapy Assistant program during the 3-year period of 2020-2022 was 51, with an overall graduation rate of 85%.
+Program Outcomes: The total number of graduates from Cape Fear Community College Occupational Therapy Assistant Program during the 3-year period between 2023-2025 was 58, with a graduation rate of 94.7%.

 Certification and Licensure